-GNTC to hold Industrial Career Day with guest speaker Kayleen McCabe host of ‘Rescue Renovation’ on DIY Network
+GNTC to hold Industrial Career Day with guest speaker Kayleen McCabe host of ‘Rescue Renovation’

 High school students from across the northwest Georgia region and members of the community will get a chance to explore various industrial careers and skilled trades when Georgia Northwestern Technical College (GNTC) holds Industrial Career Day on Friday, Sept.
 7, on the Floyd County Campus in Rome.